top of page

 The Exit

-After months of due diligence, negotiations, and legal work…
+After months of due diligence, negotiations, stress and legal work…

 November 2020 — deal complete.